-4. Email the completed LLN Indicator Tool to the Administration Department.
-For NSW LLN completions email reception@pipelinetraining.com.au
+4. Email the completed LLND Indicator Tool to the Administration Department: email reception@pipelinetraining.com.au or hand it to your trainer.

-PERSONAL DETAILS required for LLN:

-Student:

-Date:

-Do you speak English as a second language?
-Yes No

-ssessment is my own work.
-Tick Box

-С PR Hand signature: Date Signed:

-Please complete this activity sheet to the best of your ability.
+PERSONAL DETAILS required for LLND: Student: Date: Do you speak English as a second language?
+Y es No Digital declaration of own work: I, assessment is my own work.
+Tick Box OR manual declaration Hand signature: Dated// Please complete this activity sheet to the best of yo our ability.

-The following questions do not have a pass or fail score, but they will give your trainer an indication of your language, literacy, and numeracy skills
+The following questions do not have a pass or fail score, but they will give your trainer an indication of your language, literacy, numeracy, digital skills